 Healthy trial mix that includes nuts, seeds and sultanas can stave off the mid afternoon hunger pangs but be careful of trial mix that includes chocolate, banana chips and unwanted added fats and sugars.
 A lot of dried fruits are actually high in sugar and have a high GI count, so keep this in mind when buying trail mix.

 Yoghurt is a bone-building goodie provides 20 percent of your RDA for calcium and vitamin D. It also includes protein, which helps you feel fuller until dinner time.
-Avoid low-fat versions of yoghurt, as they can be very high in sugar to compensate for the lack of fat.
-Try and buy greek or natural yoghurt, as they are more filling without the added nasties.
+Avoid low-fat versions of yoghurt, as they can be very high in sugar, or artificial sweeteners, to compensate for the lack of fat.
+Try and buy Greek or natural yoghurt, as they are more filling without the added nasties.

 A large banana, at 121 calories, is a perfect snack between meals to keep you satisfied.